janneyow/janneyow.github.io/assets/cv/rendercv_output/J-Anne_Yow_CV.typ

 #two-col-entry(
   left-content: [
-    #strong[Simulating Safe Bite Transfer in Robot-Assisted Feeding wtih a Soft Head and Articulated Jaw]
+    #strong[Simulating Safe Bite Transfer in Robot-Assisted Feeding with a Soft Head and Articulated Jaw]

   ],
   right-content: [